 The M.A. in Humanities (30 units) includes four core courses that offer a firm grounding in the major concerns of contemporary interdisciplinary humanities scholarship, and five electives that can be taken in the Humanities program or in a related M.A. program at the university.
 All M.A. students complete either a Masters thesis or exam as their culminating experience.

-Questions: For more information about the program, please email the Graduate Coordinator, Cristina Ruotolo at ruotolo@sfsu.edu.
+For more information about applying to the program, see the "Admissions" menu option below or email the Graduate Coordinator, Cristina Ruotolo at ruotolo@sfsu.edu.

 Applying for admission to the Humanities M.A. program is a two-part process, as applicants must meet University admissions standards before the Department of Humanities and Comparative World Literature can consider them for admission to the program.